 PS5 review: Standard vs Digital Edition

 There are two PS5 models to choose from, they have a slightly different design, bulk and weight because one comes with a 4K Blu-ray drive and the other doesn't.
 I go into some more differences in detail throughout this review, but below I focus on the main points.
+For more take a look at my guide to the best games consoles.

 Processor: AMD Zen 2, 8-core